| Home | Greeting | Catalog | Magazine Articles | Photos | Links | Contact | Ordering |

 the work that makes a 1911 run correctly, Tim does

-the things that separate a high-quality, functional gun from a work of
+the things that separate a high-quality, functional gun

 art.
-The first thing you notice along these lines is Brian's
+The first thing you notice along these lines is

 "FlatBack" treatment